Jerry E. Howell

 you don't see it here on one of the 70+ pages, then I just don't

 have it and it is not available.
-I am always interested in knowing

 I sometimes get letters requesting a brouchure or catalog be sent.